When the Ground Says No: How Solar Farms Get Built on Tough Terrain

 On many sites, the standard approach is to drive steel posts directly into the soil using a machine, much like hammering a nail.
 It is fast and cost-effective when the ground cooperates.

 But not all ground cooperates.
 Hard clay, dense gravel, cobble, and solid bedrock can stop a driven post in its tracks.
 When that happens, developers face an uncomfortable set of choices: bring in more powerful (and more expensive) equipment, redesign the entire foundation, or consider the site a loss.
+Ground screws exist to take that choice off the table.

 What Is a Ground Screw?

-The same basic physics that make a screw grip wood make a ground screw grip soil and rock.
+The same basic physics that make a screw grip wood, make a ground screw grip soil and rock.
 Rotation plus downward pressure threads the screw in, and the material around it locks it in place.

 As a ground screw is driven in, the threads push the surrounding material outward and compress it against the shaft.
 That compression is what creates the foundation.
 The harder and denser the soil or rock, the more resistance the compressed material provides, which is why ground screws actually perform well in the conditions that defeat driven posts.